 Notification to Applicants:

 The elements of the selection process are: online application, Personal History Statement, initial interview, written exam, records check, background investigation, polygraph exam, oral interview, Chiefâ™s panel, medical exam, drug screen, psychological exam, fingerprint check, and final selection.
 The expected duration of the selection process is 90-120 days.
 Applicants that are not selected for hire may re-apply for the next available posted position.
-The last day to submit an application for this position is Thursday, January 17, 2019, providing the applicant pool is sufficient.
-The written exam for this position will be administered on Thursday, January 24, 2019, at 6:30 PM, at the University Police Department, 1111 Research Parkway, College Station, Tx.
-Applicants will be emailed further instructions and a Personal History Statement to complete prior to testing.
+Qualified applicants will be emailed further instructions and a Personal History Statement to complete prior to testing.
+Applicants will be notified of the testing date once this posting is closed and a testing date is scheduled.
 If you have any questions, please contact Lieutenant Allan Baron,

 Internal Number: R-015337